siketh/udacity-portfolio-site/README.md

 ## Overview

 Static portfolio website project for the Udacity Full Stack Web Developer nanodegree.
-Provides links a page with some featured projects, a placeholder page for a blog, and a placeholder page for an about me.
+Provides links to a page with featured projects, a placeholder page for a blog, and a placeholder page for an about me.

 ## Set-up